GET TAX RELIEF NOW!

 If the examiner issues a Notice of Deficiency proposing additional tax liability from business audits or individual audits, you have 90 days to file a petition with the U.S. Tax Court for judicial review, which automatically prohibits the Internal Revenue Service from assessing or collecting that proposed amount under Internal Revenue Code statute of limitations provisions.
 Filing an administrative appeal with the IRS Office of Appeals does not automatically suspend collection on already-assessed tax liability.

-For collection matters, you must request a Collection Due Process Hearing to explore installment agreements, penalty abatement, or offer in compromise options before tax liens are filed within the statute of limitations, and a tax attorney can provide audit representation throughout this process involving Division Counsel, Technical Services, or Joint Committee review.
+For collection issues, you need to ask for a Collection Due Process Hearing to discuss payment plans, reducing penalties, or settling debts before tax liens are placed within the time limits, and a tax attorney can help you during this process with Division Counsel, Technical Services, or Joint Committee reviews.

 Step 8: Track All Deadlines in One Master Timeline